 - Panty Shot

-- Power Tattoo: The tattoos on her arms and legs enable her to use Runology.
+- Power Tattoo: The tattoos on her arms and legs are actually runes that have been magically etched into her skin, allowing her to use Runology.

 - Red-Headed Hero